Forex vs bitcoin: what are the differences?

 Generally speaking, bitcoin is more volatile than forex pairs, which tend to move in narrow bands rather than experiencing large shifts.
 However, because of the high daily volume of trades, forex pairs still move a lot within these narrow bands.
 Bitcoin, by comparison, tends to move more significantly, sometimes up to hundreds or thousands of dollars in a single trading session.

 Volatility in bitcoin is attributable to the fact that a small number of individuals hold a large proportion of bitcoins.
 Therefore, if one trader who holds a lot of bitcoin were to sell their share, it could flatten the market.
 Such players are referred to as 'whales' in the cryptocurrency world due to the proportion of bitcoins they hold.

-You can take advantage of small or large price movements using CFDs and spread bets, with the option to go long or short.
-With spread bets, you bet an amount of money per point of movement, and with CFDs you buy or sell a number of contracts, with your profit being determined by the difference in price from when you buy and sell the contracts.
+You can take advantage of small or large price movements using CFDs, with the option to go long or short.
+With CFDs you buy or sell a number of contracts, with your profit being determined by the difference in price from when you buy and sell the contracts.

 Bitcoin is a relatively new market, especially when compared to forex, and so the technology used – such as blockchain – is still in its infancy.
 As a result, one of the main risks with bitcoin trading (aside from volatility) is that there is no telling how the market will develop in the coming years.

 Equally, a bitcoin 'wallet' – where buyers store their coins – can be accessed if a hacker is able to find the private access key.
 As a result, bitcoin has its own set of risks that are consummate with the technological nature of all cryptocurrencies.